V-Bala/ai-news-spring-boot-app/README.md

 1. `GET /tech-news`: Fetches the latest technology news articles.
 2. `POST /read-later/{id}`: Adds an article with the given ID to the "read-later" list.
 3. `GET /read-later`: Retrieves the list of articles saved to the "read-later" list.
+4. `DELETE /read-later/{id}`: Removes an article with the given ID from the "read-later" list.
-4. `GET /openai-request`: Generates a full article using OpenAI's GPT-4 based on a given article headline in the "read-later" list.
+5. `GET /openai-request`: Generates a full article using OpenAI's GPT-4 based on a given article headline in the "read-later" list.

 ## Project Structure